scarroy-02/TTF/README.md

 ## New set of experiments -

+Disclaimer : These experiments were done without taking into account the dimension of the points in the persistence diagram.
+Will implement that aspect after this set of experiments are documented.

 We have now 3 types of experiments to do.

 ### Type 1 : (Testing by Madhav)